 Because you’re paying for all that to be taken care of behind the scenes.

-But if you’re not paying attention, or don’t know what it is you should be looking for, you can easily pay for something that never gets applied.
+But if you’re not paying attention, or don’t know what it is you should be looking for, you can easily pay for something that never gets installed.

 Like that SSL certificate I mentioned.

-My site sat on HTTP while I waited the requisite number of days for it to filter through my brand new site….
-And waited, and waited.
+My site sat on HTTP (unsecured) while I waited the requisite number of days for it to filter through my brand new site…. and waited, and waited.

 Hostgator just hadn’t “flipped the switch” to apply it.
-It was bought, it was advertised, it was required, but it was just never configured for the site.
+It was bought, it was advertised as part of my package and service, it was certainly required, but it was just never configured for the site.

-And still wouldn’t be to this day if I hadn’t brought to their attention and kept pressing on it.
+And still wouldn’t be to this day if I hadn’t brought that fact to their attention and kept pressing on it.